 Using personalized treatment, doctors get information enabling them to offer individualized treatment options based on research analysis and clinical trials.

 According to results researchers obtained, automated methods using wearable sensors and machine learning models have helped optimize data and improve symptom detection for Parkinson's disease.
 Thus, wearable sensors are being developed to provide guidance and monitoring for people who are suffering from the ailment.
 With just a sensor patch attached at the back of a patient’s hand, motor tasks are monitored.
 This means tremor detection can easily be checked, and treatment may improve with such innovation.

 5. Smart Health Records

 Machine learning has proved to help ease the processes and save time, effort, and money when it comes to gathering data quickly for a more accurate diagnosis and clinical treatment suggestions.
-With document classification methods known as the process of sorting queries via email, optical character recognition or OCR data, as well as other health records, are easily communicated in the medical setting without the lengthy data gathering.
+With document classification methods known as the process of sorting queries via email, optical character recognition or OCR data, as well as other health records, are easily communicated in the medical setting without lengthy data gathering.

 In Westchester Center Health Network, a problem with smart health records rose with the not-so-accurate system hence the introduction of Health Catalyst.
 Health Catalyst was used to help users and medical practitioners predict readmission risks accurately.
-This did not only save time, money and effort but also reduced risks of illnesses to progress and become fatal.
+This did not only save time, money, and effort but also reduced the risks of illnesses to progress and become fatal.